Algebraic structures and Hamiltonians from the equivalence classes of 2D conformal algebras: Introduction

 The structure of the paper is as follows.
 In Section $\ref{2}$, we introduce a general approach for constructing polynomial algebras from the centralisers of subalgebras $\mathfrak{a}$ of a finite-dimensional Lie algebra $\mathfrak{g}$ in the universal enveloping algebra $\mathcal{U}(\mathfrak{g})$, and the corresponding algebraic superintegrable systems based on these reduction chains.
 Then in Section $\ref{3},$ we focus on the 2D conformal algebra $\mathfrak{c}(2)$.
 Since $\mathfrak{c}(2)$ is an algebra isomorphic to the simple Lie algebra $\mathfrak{so}(3,1),$ we will use the classification of $\mathfrak{so}(3,1)$ given in \cite{MR372124} to identify the subalgebras of $\mathfrak{c}(2)$.
-Section 4 shows that a new polynomial algebra arises from the centraliser of each subalgebra in the universal enveloping algebra of $\mathfrak{c}(2)$.
-Similarly, we determine finitely-generated Poisson algebras hidden in the symmetric algebra $\mathcal{S}(\mathfrak{c}^*(2)).$ Moreover, it turns out that the non-Abelian centralisers can be realised as the quadratic algebras $\mathcal{Q}_j(d)$, where $d$ is the maximal degree of the linearly independent polynomials which generates $\mathcal{Q}_j(d)$.
+Section \ref{4} shows that a new polynomial algebra arises from the centraliser of each subalgebra in the universal enveloping algebra of $\mathfrak{c}(2)$.
+Similarly, we determine finitely-generated Poisson algebras hidden in the symmetric algebra $\mathcal{S}(\mathfrak{c}(2)).$ Moreover, it turns out that the non-Abelian centralisers can be realised as certain quadratic algebras.
 Moreover, the Casimir invariants are also obtained.
-Under an appropriate realisation, some of the quadratic algebras can be identified with the Racah type algebras.
+Under an appropriate realisation, some of the quadratic algebras can be identified with the Racah-type algebras.
 To relate to the work by Fordy and Huang in the $2$D conformal space, we take the Casimir $K_\mathfrak{a}$ of each subalgebra of $\mathfrak{c}(2)$ as the Hamiltonian.
-As can be seen in Subsection 4.5, symmetry algebras generated from the centralisers $\mathcal{C}_{\mathcal{U}(\mathfrak{g})}(K_\mathfrak{a})$ are different from those from the centralisers $\mathcal{C}_{\mathcal{U}(\mathfrak{g})}( \mathfrak{a})$.
-In Section 5, we discuss the relationship between the quadratic algebras $\mathcal{Q}_k(2)$ defined in Subsection 4.1 and the general quadratic algebra $\mathcal{Q}(3)$ defined in \cite{Marquette:2023wxn}.
-Finally, Section 6 provides the conclusions of the paper.
+As can be seen in Section $\ref{4.5}$, the symmetry algebras generated by the centralisers $\mathcal{C}_{\mathcal{U}(\mathfrak{g})}(K_\mathfrak{a})$ are different from those of the centralisers $\mathcal{C}_{\mathcal{U}(\mathfrak{g})}( \mathfrak{a})$.
+In Section $\ref{5}$, we discuss the relationship between the quadratic algebras defined in Subsection $\ref{4.1}$ and the general quadratic algebras defined in \cite{Marquette:2023wxn}.
+Finally, Section $\ref{6}$ provides the conclusions of the paper.